motion-kit/motion-kit/README.md

     # but even better, pass the 'frame' in, too:
     add UIImageView, :logo, [[0, 0], [320, 568]]  # hardcoded dimensions!? no way

-    # This frame argument will be handed to the 'MotionKit::UIViewStyle#frame'
+    # This frame argument will be handed to the 'MotionKit::Layout#frame'
     # method, which can accept lots of shorthands.
 Let's use one to scale the
     # imageview so that it fills the width, but keeps its aspect ratio.
     add UIImageView, :logo, [[0, 0], ['100%', :scale]]